Abhishekyadav15/Employee-Performance-prediction/README.md

 # Productivity Prediction of Garment Employees :
 With the help of this dataset, we will predict the performance of employees based on the various parameter given in the dataset.

+# Visualizing and analyzing the data
+As the dataset is downloaded.
+Let us read and understand the data properly with the help of some visualization techniques and some analysing techniques.
+Note: There are n number of techniques for understanding the data.
+But here we have used some of it.
+In an additional way, you can use multiple techniques.
+### Importing the libraries
+Import the necessary libraries such as pandas , matplotlib, seaborn , sklearn etc.

+### Read the Dataset
+Our dataset format might be in .csv, excel files, .txt, .json, etc. We can read the dataset with the help of pandas.
+In pandas we have a function called read_csv() to read the dataset.
+As a parameter we have to give the directory of csv file.

+### Correlation analysis
+In simple words, A correlation matrix is simply a table which displays the correlation coefficients for different variables.
+The matrix depicts the correlation between all the possible pairs of values in a table.
+It is a powerful tool to summarize a large dataset and to identify and visualize patterns in the given data.
+### Descriptive analysis
+Descriptive analysis is to study the basic features of data with the statistical process.
+Here pandas has a worthy function called describe.
+With this describe function we can understand the unique, top and frequent values of categorical features.
+And we can find mean, std, min, max and percentile values of continuous features.